Which are the most common curtain fabrics?

 This is an elaborate type of fabric, abundantly figuratively patterned.
 The fabric was named after the French weaver Joseph-Marie Jacquard called, who invented this.

 Shantung means “province” in Chinese.
-This fabric has a velvety appearance and consists of either silk, cotton, linen or a blended fabric.
+This fabric has a velvety appearance and consists of either silk, cotton, linen, or blended fabric.

 Taft is characterized by an intense, dull shine.
 With different lighting you notice the characteristic color change.
 The fabric is mostly made of polyester and polyamide and rarely has a share of cotton.